Belts and belt steps – the belt levels in Pahuyuth

 Acquisition level students refine their basic techniques and begin to develop their own fighting style, especially by passing on and teaching their acquired knowledge to younger students.

 In earlier times, the wearers of the black belt were considered executors and specially trained warriors (special forces).

 In the philosophical essence, however, this color means above all one’s own shadow from which the students of the higher level may step out.
 They do this by developing their personal fighting style and detaching themselves from the Pahuyuth combat methodology, both physically and mentally.

-Senior level students specialize in their techniques and gain self-knowledge by passing on and imparting their knowledge.
+Application level students specialize their techniques and gain self-knowledge through sharing and teaching their knowledge.